How to remove Ave Maria malware from the operating system

 You should write down its full path and name.
 Note that some malware hides process names under legitimate Windows process names.
 At this stage, it is very important to avoid removing system files.
 After you locate the suspicious program you wish to remove, right click your mouse over its name and choose "Delete".

 After removing the malware through the Autoruns application (this ensures that the malware will not run automatically on the next system startup), you should search for the malware name on your computer.
 Be sure to enable hidden files and folders before proceeding.
-If you find the file of the malware be sure to remove it.
+If you find the filename of the malware, be sure to remove it.

 Reboot your computer in normal mode.
 Following these steps should remove any malware from your computer.
 Note that manual threat removal requires advanced computer skills.
 If you do not have these skills, leave malware removal to antivirus and anti-malware programs.
-These steps might not work with advanced malware infections.
-As always it is best to prevent infection than try to remove malware later.
-To keep your computer safe, install the latest operating system updates and use antivirus software.